DatavenueLiveObjects/LiveObjects_SDK_for_Arduino/README.md

 - [ArduinoMqttClient](https://github.com/arduino-libraries/ArduinoMqttClient) that implements a MQTT client for Arduino

 #### Library developed by Benoît Blanchon
-- [ArduinoJson](https://arduinojson.org/), a powerful library used to handle, store and parse JSON
+- [ArduinoJson](https://arduinojson.org/), a powerful library used to parse, store and handle JSON easily

 #### SAMD21 Arduino core
-- You also need to install the Arduino Core for Atmel's SAMD21 processor, used on the MKR family boards.
-Just open the "Boards Manager" and install the package called "Arduino SAMD Boards (32-bit ARM Cortex-M0+)".
+- You also need to install the Arduino core for Atmel SAMD21 processor, used on the boards of the MKR family.
+Open the [Boards Manager](https://www.arduino.cc/en/guide/cores) and install the package called "Arduino SAMD Boards (32-bit ARM Cortex-M0+)".

 ## How to use ##